Ephellon/Twitch-Tools/README.md

 - *Prevent Hosting* &mdash; When a channel begins hosting, go to the __Next Channel__
     - `default` Allow all channels to be hosted
     - Prevent all channels from being hosted
-    - Prevent unfollowed channels from being hosted
+    - Prevent channels you don't follow from being hosted
 - *Prevent Raiding* &mdash; When a raid begins, go to the __Next Channel__
     - `default` Allow all channels to be raided
     - Only raid to collect the bonus points
     - Prevent all channels from being raided
-    - Prevent unfollowed channels from being raided
+    - Prevent channels you don't follow from being raided
-- *Stay Live* `on` &mdash; When the current stream ends, got to the __Next Channel__
+- *Stay Live* `on` &mdash; When the stream you're watching ends, go to the __Next Channel__

 ### Chat & Messaging

 - *Convert Emotes* `off` &mdash; *Currently under __Experimental Features__*
 - *Filter Messages* `on` &mdash; Remove messages across all channels
     - `text` &mdash; will remove all messages containing *text*
-    - `:emote` &mdash; will remove all messages containing the emote named *emote*
+    - `:emote:` &mdash; will remove all messages containing the emote named *emote*
     - `@username` &mdash; will remove all messages from *username*
     - `/channel text` &mdash; will remove all messages containing *text*, but only on *channel*
     - `[^\/*+?$]` &mdash; [JavaScript-based RegExps](https://javascript.info/regular-expressions) can also be used: `swears?` will remove "swear", "swears", "SWEAR", "SWEARS" and all other variations